Bernardo Provenzano: Family

-Provenzano had been romantically linked to Saveria Benedetta Palazzolo, a woman from Mafia family from Cinisi; the couple had two children, Angelo Provenzano and Francesco Paolo Provenzano.
+Provenzano had been romantically linked to Saveria Benedetta Palazzolo, a woman from a Mafia family from Cinisi; the couple had two children, Angelo Provenzano and Francesco Paolo Provenzano.
 Palazzolo and her children lived in hiding until 1992; then, in the spring of that year, they suddenly returned to Corleone.

 Angelo had been a tour guide in Palermo, speaking about Sicilian Mafia history.
 Francesco Paolo graduated in 2005 with a doctorate in Modern Languages and Cultures at the University of Palermo.

 Death

-On 13 July 2016, Provenzano died in Milan from complications from bladder cancer at San Paolo Hospital, aged 83.
-Refused a public funeral by the church and Palermo police chief, Provenzano was cremated in Milan, and on 18 July, his ashes were buried in his family tomb in a cemetery in his hometown of Corleone.
+On 13 July 2016, Provenzano died aged 83 at San Paolo Hospital in Milan from complications from bladder cancer.
+Refused a public funeral by the church and the Palermo police chief, Provenzano was cremated in Milan, and on 18 July his ashes were buried in his family tomb in a cemetery in his hometown of Corleone.